MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/create-a-bot-for-teams.md

 ---
-title: Create a bot for Microsoft Teams
+title: Create a bot using App Studio or manually
 author: clearab
-description: How to create a bot for Microsoft Teams using App Studio, Yeoman Generator, and other tools. ms.topic: conceptual
+description: Learn how to create a Teams bot using App Studio or manually. ms.topic: conceptual
 localization_priority: Priority
 ms.author: anclear
 ---
+# Create a bot using App Studio or manually

+> [!TIP]
-# Create a bot for Microsoft Teams
+> Looking for a faster way to get started?
+Create a [bot](../../build-your-first-app/build-bot.md) using the Microsoft Teams Toolkit.

 You'll need to complete the following steps to create a conversational bot: